rschwietzke/yetanotherpasswordmeter/README.md

 # Yet Another Password Meter

 ## Introduction
-Yet Another Password Meter on GITHub is the next version of http://www.yetanotherpasswordmeter.com/.
+Yet Another Password Meter on GITHub is what is left form the previsouly used yetanotherpasswordmeter.com website.
 Is is basically the moved version from no-version control to really great version control.

 ## What does it do?
 The meter is meant to motivate you to choose better passwords.
 It is an educational tool too.